A minimum of 64 UCAS points

 If you are an international student or for the latest information on tuition fees visit the student finance page on our website.

-Students will need to purchase their own waterproofs, steel toe-capped boots for and practicals.
+Students will need to purchase their own waterproofs, warm clothing, steel toe-capped boots, a x10 magnification hand lens and good quality wellington boots for practicals.

 Reading lists are provided for each module studied and some students chose to purchase key texts.